 Hormonal imbalance can be reversed with a combination of the right diet and psychological help.
 Hormonal treatment may be also an order in more complex cases.
 In any case scenario, only your doctor is entitled to prescribe you an individual therapy often based on your blood work (called hormonal panel) and specific symptoms.

-Emotional eating can be triggered by a variety of feelings, like solitude, irritation, monotony, tiredness, overall dissatisfaction, rejection, stigmatization, guilt, embarrassment, fear, depression, and other mental health conditions.
+Emotional eating can be triggered by a variety of feelings, like solitude, irritation, monotony, tiredness, overall dissatisfaction, rejection, stigmatization, guilt, embarrassment, fear, depression, stress and other mental health conditions.

 In short, every time we’re out of touch with our present feelings and physical sensations we run the risk of covering up all the negativity with yummy treats.
 Food is an affordable, easy to get and socially acceptable mood changer.
 In fact, many of us are used to escaping strong or uncomfortable feelings and things we’re unwilling to confront by gorging ourselves.

 Also, there are many people who chase perfection which can be pretty demanding: having a perfect body, a nice car or a pretty house.
 And often when they can’t deliver they become anxious and upset.
 Which is when they start stuffing down their feelings of disappointment.